Polycademy/Dragoon/src/Public/templates/TEMPLATES.md

 Or the templates can have no server side variables at all.

 It's also possible to have the index.html to be loaded as a PHP template, and be inserted with any variables from the server, but all the other templates have no PHP at all.

+All of these templates could actually be precompiled (inlined) into the javascript.
+Or they can asynchronously loaded.
+Both have advantages and disadvantages. index.php will always be used!